gregoirepourtier/Study-of-the-Laplacien-in-2D/README.md

-# Study-of-the-Laplacien-in-2D
+# Study of the Laplacien in 2D
-Project carried out during my third year of bachelor's degree at the University of Bordeaux
+Project carried out during my third year of bachelor's degree at the University of Bordeaux.
+Coming soon !